MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __p128__: Big Henry had just sung eleven.
+* __p130__: old-fashioned -- no television laid on in the bedrooms, no scent organ, only the most putrid synthetic music
+* __p134__: tremoloing falsettos: type of singing
 * __p135__: "Yes, I know," said Bernard derisively. "'Even Epsilons are useful'!
 So am I. And damned well wish I weren't!"
 Lenina was shocked by his blasphemy.
 * __p136__: He laughed, "Yes, 'Everybody's happy nowadays.'
-We begin giving children that at five.
+We begin giving the children that at five.
 But wouldn't you like to be free to be happy in some other way, Lenina?
 In your own way, for example; not in everybody else's way."
 * __p138__: "A little jolt, and they were off."
 * __139__: "Never put off till to-morrow the fun you can have today." - Lenina
 * __145__: For Bernard left the room with a swagger, exulting, as he banged the door behind him, in the thought that he stood alone, embattled against the order of things; elated by the intoxicating consciousness of his individual significance and imprtance.